5 from 15 votes

 Ingredients measured out to make taco soup: ground turkey, salt pepper, onion, rotel tomatoes, pinto beans, diced tomatoes, tomato sauce, garlic, black beans, cilantro, corn, olive oil, taco seasoning, lime, bell pepper, jalapeño and broth.

-• ground chicken or turkey – the main source of protein in this soup!
-I prefer to use ground turkey or ground chicken for this soup, but ground beef will also work.
+• ground chicken or turkey – I usually use ground turkey for a leaner option, but ground chicken or even beef will work.

 • taco seasoning – can’t have taco soup without taco seasoning!
-Taco seasoning is usually a blend of chili powder, cumin, garlic powder, onion powder, paprika, oregano, red pepper flakes (or cayenne pepper), salt, pepper and sometimes a touch of sugar.
-You can use your favorite store-bought brand or make homemade taco seasoning.
+You can use store-bought or make homemade taco seasoning.
 If you’re going the store-bought route, my favorite brand is the Siete mild taco seasoning as it’s made with minimal ingredients.

 • tomatoes – we’re using one 14.5 oz can of diced tomatoes and one 10 oz can of diced tomatoes with green chilis.